sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 Apart from creating an output parameter, it is mandatory to pass the data through the **End** step to expose the data outside the automation.

 1. To do that:
-    - Select **End**,
+    - Select **End**.
-    - In the configuration screen on the right, under the Output Parameter, in the `SelectedOrder` Field enter `selectedOrderDetails`,
+    - In the configuration screen on the right, under the Output Parameter, in the `SelectedOrder` Field enter `selectedOrderDetails`.
     - **Save** the Automation.

     <!-- border -->![001](037.png)